Altinn/altinn-studio/docs/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its [3-Clause BSD License](https://github.com/Altinn/altinn-studio/blob/master/LICENSE.md).
+By contributing, you agree that your contributions will be licensed under the project's [3-Clause BSD License](https://github.com/Altinn/altinn-studio/blob/master/LICENSE.md).